Exploring Semantic Markup, Accessibility, and SEO: The Power of Meaningful Structure

 Semantic Markup - Best Practices

-• Never underline text for emphasis, use bold instead
+- Never underline text for emphasis, use the <strong> and <em> tags instead

 Conclusion